abuxton/kbypg/showoff/Demo/Demo_Puppetlabs_Mysql.md

 [Puppetlabs-mysql](https://forge.puppetlabs.com/puppetlabs/mysql/2.3.1) is being used for the demo.

-* Puppetlabs supported module
+* Puppetlabs supported module.
-* Built in Gemfile for Bundler
+* Built in Gemfile for Bundler.
 * Default use of centos-64 for nodesets/default.yaml using Vagrant.
 * Examples of classes, acceptance, and unit test.